 Explore Thurston Lava Tube

-April 2019 Update, some parts of Volcanoes National Park are still closed due to the 2018 Eruption of Kilauea.
+June 2020 Update, some parts of Volcanoes National Park are closed due to Covid 19 precautions.
 Check Here to see if Thurston Lava Tube is still closed.

 Explore the Thurston Lava Tube